cordova-jon1618/ml-agent-in-unity-project/README.md

-# ml-agent-in-unity-project
-Machine Learning (ML Agents) – Using an ML Agent to Navigate an Obstacle Course in Unity COMP 565: Advanced Computer Graphics
+# Machine Learning (ML Agents) – Using an ML Agent to Navigate an Obstacle Course in Unity
+ML Agent In Unity Project
+COMP 565: Advanced Computer Graphics